||Why is the room hot?

 Students of all fitness levels are welcome in our classes.

 If needed, our certified teachers will help modify postures to suit your needs as you attend the first few classes.
-In a yoga studio, there is absolutely no judgment.
+In our yoga studio, there is absolutely no judgment.
 In fact, just sit or lie down on your mat and acclimatize your body to the yoga environment -- even that might challenge you.
 And, you are welcome to do that.